Community Development & Applied Economics (CDAE)

 CDAE 208.
 Agricultural Policy and Ethics.
 3 Credits.

 An examination of American agriculture and policies from various perspectives - historical, political, ecological, technological, social, economic, and ethical.
 Emphasis on contemporary issues, policy options, and future development.
-Prerequisites: CDAE 102 or equivalent.
+Prerequisites: CDAE 102 or PSS 212 or equivalent.
+Cross-listed with: PSS 218.

 CDAE 218.
 Community Org & Development.
 3 Credits.